adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 who is a programmer? (software engineer & developer too - I'm using them interchangeably here).

-> Programmer is a person, efficiently solving someone elses problem(s).*
+> A programmer is a person, efficiently solving someone else's problem(s).*

 \* With each solved problem programmer is creating at least one for him/her-self.

-When you look through this perspective - it is not important anymore whether web or desktop programming jobs are better, but rather what problem a person _wants_ and is able to solve efficiently.
+When you look through this perspective - it is not important any more whether web or desktop programming jobs are better, but rather what problem a person _wants_ and is able to solve efficiently.
 If you're just starting out - internet is full of helpful resources, e.g. look